joelek/bonsai/readme.md

 #### Nodes

-Child nodes may be set for the element through the `nodes(items)` method.
+Child nodes may be set for the element through the `nodes(...children)` method.

-* The `items` argument must be used to specify the child nodes.
+* The `children` argument may be used to specify the child nodes.
 State is bound to the element and may be used to update the child nodes dynamically.

 #### Process